ICRAR/daliuge/docs/managers.rst

 ^^^^^^^

 Python clients are available to ease the communication with the different managers.
-Apart from that, any other third-party tool that talks the HTTP protocol can easily interact with any of the managers.
+Apart from that, any third-party tool that talks the HTTP protocol can easily interact with any of the managers.